NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 When using unencrypted passwords.
 > [!NOTE]
 > :warning: **WARNING** :warning:
-> Storing passwords in clear text is not recommended.
+> Storing passwords in clear text is strongly discouraged.

 ```xml
 <packageSourceCredentials>